uchehart/hng-stage-0/README.md

 ## Deployment

-The API is deployed at: [Your deployed URL]
+The API is deployed at: https://hng-stage-0-4raj.onrender.com/api/info

 ## Technologies Used